 The four brothers were the sons of Simon and Sophia Steinhardt.
 The parents were born in Austria and, if census data is accurate, moved to Germany where Lewis and Morris were born.
 Sometime between 1853 and 1857 the family emigrated to the United States, settling in Manhattan.
 All their other six children would be born in New York.

 Simon seems to have forged a business career in his adopted country.
 The 1870 census found him, Sophia and all eight children living on 16th Street between First Avenue and Avenue A. Simon gave his occupation as cigar merchant.
 By the time the next census was taken, things had changed significantly.
 Lewis and Morris were no longer in the home but not recorded in other census data.
-The rest of the family was still together, but Simon, 59, and the two remaining sons, Henry, 22, and David, 18, all listed their occupations as “liquor dealer.”
+The rest of the family was still together, but Simon, 59, and the two remaining sons, Henry, 22, and David, 18, all listed their occupation as “liquor dealer.”

 And well they might have.
 1880 marked the year that Steinhardt Bros. & Company first showed up in New York Business directories.
 Their initial location was 456-458 Greenwich Street.
 Lewis, the eldest Steinhardt appears to have been the top manager there.
-Another location opened that same year was listed at 192 Division Street.
+Another location opened that same year and was listed at 192 Division Street.

 The Steinhardts were not distillers.
 They collected whiskey from a variety of sources, “rectified” (mixed), probably at their Mott St. facility.
 Now considered part of Chinatown, Mott in the early 1900s was a hotbed of new immigrants from Europe.
 The brothers sold their liquor both nationally and from outlets in New York.
-For example, Roxbury Rye, one of the Steinhardt’s flagship labels, was a made in Maryland by George Gambrill [See June 2011 vignette].
-Hauled into court on by a disgruntled employee, Gambrill made the bizarre claim that he was not in the distilling business since his entire product for five years -- 3,000 barrels of whiskey -- had been consigned to the Steinhardt Brothers and that, in effect, the Steinhardts owned his distillery.
+For example, Roxbury Rye, one of the Steinhardt’s flagship labels, was a made in Maryland by George Gambrill [See June 2011 post].
+Hauled into court by a disgruntled employee, Gambrill made the bizarre claim that he was not in the distilling business since his entire product for five years -- 3,000 barrels of whiskey -- had been consigned to the Steinhardt Brothers and that, in effect, the Steinhardts owned his distillery.
 The court rejected that defense out of hand.
 Roxbury Rye deal apparently held, however, and the label was heavily advertised by the Steinhardts.

 Other Steinhardt brands were “Littlemore,” “Old Methusalem,” “Hill Side,” “Lafayette Club Old Rye,” ”Old Ballymore,” “Hill Brook,” “The Kintore,” “Emerald Brand,” “Mountain Dew” and “White Lily Pure Rye.”
 Like many whiskey dealers of their time the Steinhardts featured lots of giveaways to favor customers.
 If you stocked their Littlemore “whiskey of merit” in your saloon, their largesse might include colorful lithographed tip trays or a wooden wall clock.
 For Hill Side Rye, the Steinhardts gifted a reverse glass sign.